 Yet, wars since their inception are waged only between political entities.
 In our lives we have encountered very many, be it illegal, unjust, unjustifiable and devastating, that have caused and still do, pain, suffering, destitution and death.
 People do not wage wars, they suffer from them and from those who declare them.
 Moreover, wars are much more significant epidemiologically than any virus has ever been.

 Besides, wars cannot be waged against biological entities.
 Viruses do not kill or wage wars.
 What they may or not do is engender infection and consequent disease to which immune systems, public health policy, medical treatment and social practice may respond.

-In this article we will address what is for us the most important point that emerges from the WHO declared SARS-CoV-2 pandemic.
+In this article we will address what is for us the most important point that emerges from the WHO declared Covid-19 pandemic.